markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 defines `off_tile_id` and/or `on_tile_id`, changing `active` automatically
 updates its world `source` from the matching available mapping.
 A mapping may use a tile UUID, tile alias, or palette index.
 If the requested state has no mapping, Eldiron preserves the current source.
+Creator uses the same mapping as the default icon for that state.
+Pixel edits are stored as independent item icon frames, and **Load Default** reloads the currently mapped tile frames.

 Ruleset item ids are stable.
 Startup loadouts can reference `training_sword` or `padded_armor` even when the visible item name is `Training Sword` or